atm8119/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

+- Answer as screenshot 'monitoring-installation.png' in 'answer-img' directory

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+Performed: run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

 ## Setup the Jaeger and Prometheus source

+- Answer as screenshot 'grafana-homepage.png' in 'answer-img' directory

-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+Performed: Expose Grafana to the internet and then setup Prometheus (and Jaeger) as a data source.
 Provide a screenshot of the home page after logging into Grafana.

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.